r3kdotio/presentations-docker-security/README.md

   add bit-coin-mine.sh /bin/bit-coin-mine.sh

 > docker build - < Dockerfile.bit-coin-mine
-> sudo docker tag ecc29a43438b  myregsitry/alpine:3.7
+> sudo docker tag XXXXX  myregsitry/alpine:3.7
 > docker push  myregsitry/alpine:3.7

 ## Solution:

-The standard docker registry does not have role-based access control and auditing.
+The 'standard' docker registry does not have role-based access control and auditing.
+Use a registry with role-based access control.
+Don't allow passwords to be shared.
+Audits are important.

 ## Problem:

 The standard docker registry typically has no password policies.
 A single user is usually shared among users and it is usually easily brute force attacked.
+(10 ms per try)

 > docker run \
   --entrypoint htpasswd \
   registry:2 -Bbn user1 password1 > auth/htpasswd

+## Solution:

 The standard docker registry should be replaced with Sonatype nexus, Azure Container Registry or any registry with role-based access control and auditing.